InsightDataScience/anomaly_detection/README.md

 ## Download Data
 You can download the data here: https://drive.google.com/file/d/0B7-XWjN4ezogbUh6bUl1cV82Tnc/view

+## Input

+Ideally, payment data would come from a real-time, streaming API, but we don't want this challenge to focus on the relatively uninteresting "DevOps" of connecting to an API.

+As a result, you may assume that collecting the payments has been done for you and the data resides in two comma-delimited files in the paymo_input directory.

+The first file, batch_payment.txt, contains past data that can be used to track users who have previously paid one another.
+These transactions should be used to build the initial state of the entire user network.

+Data in the second file, stream_payment.txt should be used to determine whether there's a possibility of fraud and a warning should be triggered.

+You should assume that each new line of stream_payment.txt corresponds to a new, valid PayMo payment record -- regardless of being 'unverified' -- and design your program to handle a text file with a large number of payments.

 ## Description of Data

 Assume you receive as input, a file, `log.txt`, in ASCII format with one line per request, containing the following columns: